Tungus Republic: Formation

 On May 10, 1924, the rebels under the leadership of Mikhail Artemyev occupied the town of Nelkan.
 Captured Soviet workers A.V.
 Yakulovsky, F.F.Popov, Koryakin were released into the wild.
 On June 6, the rebels numbering 60 people under the leadership of the Tungus P. Karamzin and the Yakut MK Artemyev seized the port of Ayan after an 18-hour battle.
 During the battle, the head of the OGPU, Suvorov and three Red Army soldiers were killed, and the surrendered garrison was liberated by the Tungus and sent to Yakutia.

 In Nelkan, Artemyev convened a congress of the Ajano-Nelkan, Okhotsk-Ayan, Maymakan Tunguses and Yakuts in June.
 The congress elected the Provisional Central Tungus National Government, which decided to secede from Soviet Russia and form an independent state.
 Artemyev was elected chief of staff of the armed detachments, and the leader of all detachments was the Tungus P. Karamzin.

-On July 14, 1924, the All-Tungus Congress of the Okhotsk coast and the surroundings took place in Ayan, declaring the independence of the Tungus people and the inviolability of its territory, sea, forest, mountain riches and resources.
+On July 14, 1924, Tungus independence was declared at Ayan at the "All-Tungus Congress of the Okhotsk coast and the surroundings", for the Tungus people and the inviolability of its territory, sea, forest, mountain riches and resources.
 The leaders of the movement of different nationalities : Artemyev, P. Karamzin, S. Kanin, I. Koshelev, G. Y. Fedorov and others, a total of 10 people, made up an appeal to the world community.
 It dealt with the fact that backward “in all respects from the world progress of science and technology” the Tungus Republic appealed to foreign states and the League of Nations, “as powerful defenders of small nationalities on a global scale” on the issue of saving them from the “common enemy of the world nationalism - Russian communism ”.
 Such a statement of the problem by the leadership of the movement indicates a fairly mature level of political self-awareness and socio-political views.
 The movement also adopted a tricolor as the flag of the Tungus Republic.
 The white color of the flag symbolized the Siberian snow, green symbolizes wood and taiga, and black symbolizes the ground.
 The song “Sargılardaah sahalarbıt” was also adopted as the national anthem.